zgramstad/FinalStudying/Comp540/StudyGuide.md

 ## Gaussian Mixture Models
 ### [In-depth explanation of GMMs Devika referenced](https://jakevdp.github.io/PythonDataScienceHandbook/05.12-gaussian-mixtures.html)

+# Notes (aka "word vomit") from Gunny OHs

+Mostly, just stud that Gunny talked about that would likely be on the exam.
+The information has/will be augmented into the rest of the study guide.

+## The Likely Structure of the Exam
+If you have 6 questions:

+* you will probably have 1 question from the past.
+Testable things from the past include variations of linear model, logistic model, general linear models.
+Take something that extends upon something extensions of basic gaussian models.
+Think about the stuff that she talks about that are extended upon.
+* you'll have you that's very general, basic stat concepts.
+* The remaining 4 will most likely be NN, decision trees, em and k-means, pca.
+* HMM is like a bit of hit or miss, RL bit of hit or miss.

+## Neural Networks

+* how to count parameters for CNN, maxpool, convolution layers
+* activation functions tend to do (ReLU, sigmoid, tanh)
+* on cheatsheet, it would be good to know how to do the forward backward pass
+* not expecting to write convolutional equations in math form.
+Might be able to forward and backword pass for neural networks
+* To understand the 4 fundamental equations of backprop: [Explanation of Backprop](http://neuralnetworksanddeeplearning.com/chap2.html#the_four_fundamental_equations_behind_backpropagation)

+## EM Algorithm & GMMixture Models

+* know how to work the E-step and M-step
+* M step is doing maximization (MLE on Q function)
+* K-means and EM are very connected
+* K-means assumes gaussians
+* Just think about K-means and Gaussian

+[EM high level explanation](http://cs229.stanford.edu/notes/cs229-notes8.pdf )

+## Random Forest & Decision Trees

+* random forest is just ensemble of random decision trees
+* you might be given a toy dataset to use a decision tree on, but no one is going to ask you to do a random forest.
+Just talk about one classifier and why it's not enough, or why more trees would help, or what we be good or bad about more trees
+* Do classification along each axis
+* RF vs. DT: what makes a random forest random?
+How does ensembling happen? why is it good?
+If you have a bunch of weak classifiers, they might make different classification mistakes.
+That means that individual mistakes diminish.
+So the averages will remain.
+Randomness is important.
+Look into the subtleness of how it works.
+* The more spaces you make the more specific you can make your classifier.
+Your trees are too deep.
+* Bagging.
+Always sample with replacement.
+If you don't replace, you're adding a lot of systematic bias.
+* More trees is usually better.
+Could be more biased.
+Usually in practice people use 1000 trees.
+People don't usually go above 1000.
+Having deep trees is much more likely to be bad.
+* Boosting and bagging.
+Average vote is a great.
+* Know bagging.
+It's pretty testable.

+## Graphical Models (HMMs)

+* bayes nets
+* hmms
+* most-easily testable is HMMs
+* 4 main algorithms: what we really want to know is the forward and backward pass.
+EM HMM probably is too complicated to be tested on.
+* back pass is basically the reverse of the forward
+* any state is based on states on before and after, so it is very computationally expensive
+* Might get a toy dataset with 5 datapoints.
+Now initialize, do forward pass, do backward pass.
+The math should be super easy.

+## Basic MLE

+* Know your way through basic calculus.
+Probably won't be super complicated.
+Only as hard as simple beta model

+## PCA

+* Covariance matrix is always $X^TX$
+* Basically eigenvalue decomposition.
+Every time you think of PCA, just think of eigenvectors.
+* You are basically doing dimensionality reduction in a very mathematical way.
+* After you're done, you don't really have the original features.
+Does it correlate?
+No. It doesn't really mean anything anymore because you just have eigenvectors.

+## Random things that are important

+Reenforcement Learning:

+* understand what a Q function is and understand how the training process works.
+You might be asked to do one or two steps of a trainining simulation.
+Could be qualitative questions?
+* Know neural work update algorithms in principle at a high level maybe, and why they're better than SGD. (adam, rmsprop)
+* The more complex your optimization plane, the more intricate of an update rule you
+* Slide 23 GLM.
+Know pretty generally how it works.

+Bring a calculator to feel more comfortable and to check your work

+## Bias vs. variance
+Bias is equivalent to underfitting and variance is equivalent to overfitting.
+Think about your classifier as a policeman.
+He can be biased.
+He is very likely to do the same thing no matter what data he sees.
+But if high variance, then look at everything at a very detailed level and case-by-case.

+Increase in bias, is increase in generality prediction.
+Increase in variance, is increase in sensitivity to change.

+High bias tries to fit to a preconceived model.
+High variance will try more to fit the data exactly.
+There is always a tradeoff.
+This is where tuning comes in.

 ## Additional Suggestions
 * Run through Value iteration (Slide 57 for class 4/18) (mdp for RL.pptx)